-6. Composer's name

-Place the composer's name(s) in capital letters in 12-point regular fixed size TIMES NEW ROMAN type at the upper right side of the page, beneath the title, and flush with the right margin . . . as, a.
-If the composer is also the lyricist, place the name(s) in capital letters and 12-point regular fixed size TIMES NEW ROMAN type at the upper left side of the first page, beneath the title, and flush with the left margin . . . as,
+6. Composer's name Place the composer's name(s) in capital letters in 12-point regular fixed size TIMES NEW ROMAN type at the upper right side of the page, beneath the title, and flush with the right margin . . . as, Music by JOHN PAUL a.
+If the composer is also the lyricist, place the name(s) in capital letters and 12point regular fixed size TIMES NEW ROMAN type at the upper left side of the first page, beneath the title, and flush with the left margin . . . as, b.
+If the lyricist is not the composer, place the lyricist's name(s) in capital letters and 12-point fixed size TIMES NEW ROMAN type at the upper left side of the first page, beneath the title, and flush with the left margin.
+See first page of Shine On, Harvest Moon.